epfl-ada/ada-2021-project-mmng/README.md

 - How much is a politician vision polarized?
 - How similar is the vision of a politician to the vision of his party?
 - What differenciate the quotes of Republicans and Democrats?
 One of the advantages of our approach is that it is not specific to the questions posed above, therefore once the model is created it is easy to be able to answer other different questions as well.
 For example, we would be able to see which party members have more distant vision or which members of different parties have a higher negative correlation.
+A limit of this approach is that the score is not meaning related in the sense that even two quotations have equal score they do not probably have similar meaning.
 # Workflow
 A summary of the workflow is presented in the following image:
 ![](media/workflow.PNG)